-PII Mapping of Components
+PII Mapping of Components (Servers/Database)

-Veterans Evaluation Service consists of one key components (databases).
+Managed Services - Veterans Evaluation Services (VES) Assessing consists of 0 key components (servers/databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by Veterans Evaluation Service and the reasons for the collection of the PII are in the table below.
+The type of PII collected by VES Assessing and the reasons for the collection of the PII are in the table below.